 According to Pope Francis’ remark, scientific categories and insights can become (I would say must become) a tool for evangelizing, thereby turning the water of science into the wine of truth, the only and one truth to which faith and reason together belong.
 In the following section, we will offer some suggestions along these lines, reflecting upon what positive role scientific culture could play in a new evangelization.
 It is important to underline that science cannot be considered as a source of trouble for faith or for the Church, but rather as an ally and a fascinating partner.
 In a word, scientific culture is a sector of the present century’s life offering the Church important opportunities.

-We would suggest four proposed tasks for scientists who are also believers, to pastors and theologians.
-Indeed, the new evangelization in the context of scientific culture may largely depend on their effective implementation.
+Finally, here are some suggestions for scientists who are also believers, for pastors and theologians.
+I think that the New Evangelization in the context of scientific culture may largely depend on how we succeed in putting them into practice.

-2. Catholic scientists should not limit themselves to ‘being present’ in the world of science, but they are also called on to ‘evangelize scientific research’ from within, steering it towards truth and goodness.
-To this end it is necessary for Catholic scientists sincerely to seek the unity of knowledge, by gaining greater insights into those aspects of their faith that have a major relationship with their scientific research, thus achieving a higher synthesis between faith and reason.
+Catholic scientists should not limit themselves to ‘being present’ in the world of science, but they are also called on to ‘evangelize scientific research’ from within, steering it towards truth and goodness.
+To this end, Catholic scientists are encouraged to sincerely seek the unity of knowledge, by gaining greater insights into those aspects of their faith that have a major relationship with their scientific research, thus achieving a higher synthesis between faith and reason.
 The first and most important evangelizers in the technical-scientific environment are not pastors, nor theologians, but the lay faithful that are professionally active in scientific research and in those places where this culture is forged.

-3. Pastors must prepare themselves to proclaim the Gospel in a contemporary society which is highly influenced by the rationality of science.
-It is to be hoped that in the future the institutional studies training pastors for the priesthood and beyond will pay greater attention to scientific results and to scientific thought in general.
+On their side, Pastors must prepare themselves to proclaim the Gospel in a contemporary society which is highly influenced by the rationality of science.
+It is hoped that in the future the institutional studies training pastors for the priesthood and beyond will pay greater attention to scientific results and to scientific thought in general.
 This is especially necessary in those geographic areas particularly involved in the task of a new evangelization, where scientific culture has become part of the way of thinking and judging of a very broad range of people.

-4. Theologians should show more interest in science, and willingly dialogue with them.
-This is necessary not only to affirm the compatibility between scientific results and biblical Revelation, but also to make use of proven scientific knowledge as an aid to better understand the Word of God.
+Finally, theologians’ interest for science is very welcomed.
+In dialoging with science, theologians are not only invited to study the compatibility between scientific results and biblical Revelation, but also to make use of proven scientific knowledge as an aid to better understand the Word of God.
 In this way the proclamation of the Word will become more profound and meditated and, therefore, more effective and helpful.

-The above-listed tasks are certainly demanding.
-Yet, they are all mentioned and contained, in a seminal fashion, in the exhortations of the Second Vatican Council, and they have all been personally exemplified by qualified actors all throughout the history of theology and of the Church.
-The enhancement of the value of scientific enterprise and of the part it plays in the progress made by humankind in its search for truth and for the good cannot be reduced, on the theological and magisterial side, to a better epistemological or phenomenological understanding of what ‘doing science’ means, but it also entails a decision to guide scientists, believers or non-believers, to discover, know and live out the dignity of the role they play in society and in the Church.
+The above-listed suggestions are certainly demanding.
+Yet, they are all mentioned and contained, in a seminal fashion, in the exhortations of the Second Vatican Council, and they have all been personally exemplified by qualified actors all along the history of theology and of the Church.
+The value of scientific enterprise and the role it plays in the progress of humankind, in the search for truth and for the good, cannot be underestimated.
+Aware of that Pastors and theologians are called to help scientists, believers or non-believers, to discover the dignity of the role they play in society and in the Church.
 This was well grasped by one of the sharpest commentators of Gaudium et spes, Henri de Lubac (1896-1991), who exhorted modern apostles as follows: “They should not be led, through fear of the consequences drawn by atheism, to depreciate science or to curse technology; rather, they should not link them with a denial of faith they do not entail at all.
 Let them prove true friends of those who may have been misguided on the way; let them, then, offer them a hand and invite them to continue along the way together, till the end, when new light will shine on both of them.”
 (De Lubac, 1985 p.
 223)

 Gaudium et spes, nn.
 5, 44, 57-62; Fides et ratio, nn.
 19, 25, 27, 29, 34, 96, 106; Evangelii Gaudium, nn.
 132, 133, 242, 243; John Paul II:Address to Scientists and Students in the Cologne Cathedral, 15.11.1980; Message to the Director of the Vatican Observatory 1.6.1988; Address to the Pontifical Academy of Sciences, 13.11.2000; Speech to the Plenary Assembly of the Pontifical Academy of Science, 11.11.2002.